EFerriss/playful/README.md

 * matrix factorization
 * recall@k

-Finally I built a web app to turn that model into recommendations for anyone who owns games on Steam using:
+Finally I built a web app to turn that model into recommendations for anyone who owns games on Steam using
 * item-to-item recommendations
 * pandas
 * flask